LouisThong15/Machine-Learning-Projects/Used Car Price Prediction/README.md

 The purpose of this project is to use machine learning algorithms and pipelines to predict used car prices.

 ## About the Dataset
 The dataset was obtained from a Kaggle (https://www.kaggle.com/competitions/playground-series-s4e9/overview).
-It was a competition endoresed by Kaggle to allow their users to practice their machine learning skills.
+It was a competition endorsed by Kaggle to allow their users to practice their machine learning skills.

 ## License